Skip to content

 use cache

-The use cache directive designates a component and/or a function to be cached.
-It can be used at the top of a file to indicate that all exports in the file are cacheable, or inline at the top of a function or component to inform Next.js the return value should be cached and reused for subsequent requests.
-This is an experimental Next.js feature, and not a native React feature like use client or use server.
+The use cache directive allows you to mark a route, React component, or a function as cacheable.
+It can be used at the top of a file to indicate that all exports in the file should be cached, or inline at the top of function or component to cache the return value.

 Usage